cakephp/docs/en/development/testing.rst

 ------------------------

-Using a separate database just for Jenkins is generally a good idea, as it stops bleedthrough and avoids a number of basic problems.
+Using a separate database just for Jenkins is generally a good idea, as it stops bleed through and avoids a number of basic problems.
 Once you've created a new database in a database server that jenkins can access (usually localhost).
 Add a *shell script step* to the build that contains the following::